ian-young/API_Scripts/README.md

 Scripts that will have a larger impact will have an associated project where issues may be posted and organized for organized development of the script.
 Items that may be found in project can range from bug reports, documentation requests, feature requests, etc.

-Current running projects in the repository are:

-1. All projects are complete
+There are no current running projects in this repository; all work is caught up!